Home / publications / commentaries /

 • Legal challenges delaying or preventing removal, potentially including appeals made to the European Court of Human Rights.

-All of these factors are highly uncertain.
+All of these factors were highly uncertain.

-• The number of people who accept voluntary return to their own country, or move on to another country.
+• The number of people who accept voluntary return to their own country or move on to another country.
 In 2023, over 19,000 people who were liable for removal left the UK voluntarily, with over half going to Albania (3,000), India (2,800), Brazil (2,200), China (1,000), and Turkey (900).
 There were few voluntary returns to many of the top countries of nationality for asylum seekers, such as Afghanistan or Iran.

 Building new detention capacity has substantial up-front costs, and holding people in detention is more expensive than housing them in regular accommodation.
-The IMA Impact Assessment assumes a cost of £85 per day to support someone in regular asylum accommodation, while in Q4 2023, the cost of holding someone in immigration detention was estimated at around £116 per day.
+The IMA Impact Assessment assumed a cost of £85 per day to support someone in regular asylum accommodation, while in Q4 2023, the cost of holding someone in immigration detention was estimated at around £116 per day.

 Unknown 3: The departure rate of relocated people – and how long they stay in Rwanda